freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 4. **Automated PRs (Dependabot)**

    Some PRs are automated dependency updates made via an integration.
 You should not merge or approve these PRs.
-One of the dev-team members will take care of reviewing and merging such automated PRs.
+One of the dev team members will take care of reviewing and merging such automated PRs.

-#### How to review, merge or close pull requests
+#### How to review, merge, or close pull requests

 ##### Assign yourself to a pull request: